isomerpages/wsg-ssg-redirect/index.md

       subtitle: SkillsFuture Singapore and Workforce Singapore have refreshed and launched our respective websites to provide better user experience, and to allow you to find relevant information more readily.
-        Please note that the information provided on this page will be effective from 1 April 2023 until 31 March 2024.
-We kindly advise you to update your bookmarks accordingly.
-Thank you
       title: We Have Moved
       key_highlights:
         - title: SKILLSFUTURE SINGAPORE